-It's a few days after Christmas and I am sitting in my house fighting off a wicked cold in the best way I know how: drinking lots of water, reading, watching television, and thinking about Footnoting History.
-As the new year grows ever closer, it's hard to believe that the sweet baby podcast started in 2013 is poised to turn 7 - the so-called 'age of reason' if it was a human.
+It's a few days after Christmas and despite it being my "week off" I am sitting in my house reading, watching television, and thinking about Footnoting History.
+As the new year grows ever closer, it's hard to believe that the sweet baby podcast started in 2013 and is still going strong.
 As proud of the podcast as I am, there are always ways to improve, and I've spent a lot of time pondering how to make it happen.
 So, this year, instead of considering whether or not to make a personal resolution (I see you, folks who will aggressively show up at the gym, but only for a month - I was once like you!)
 I am going to work on several podcasting ones.

 If you're like me and seeking ways to improve in the new year (or, any time really) today is your lucky day, because I've done much of the work for you.
 Here are 15 potential resolutions I have come up with to help you choose one (or more!) way to enhance your podcasting life before January 1st: